TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 User has options to choose 10 different power levels to produce certain temperatures on the circular bar stock.
 This will be accomplished user a human machine interface (HMI) that will talk to the microcontroller to tell it to change the current induced to the coils.
 We will utilize a thermocouple temperature sensor to measure the temperature of the part to calculate the temperature rise and display to the user using the HMI / LCD.
 We will also calculate the total power consumed using a wattmeter and display that to the LCD.
 The microcontroller will be able to send feedback to adjust the current delivered as needed.

 [Power]
 This controller shall operate at a constant voltage to maintain compatibility with standard 120 VAC wall outlets.
+The controller shall be able to adjust the PWM switching speed to change the amount of current delivered since power is the time derivative of energy.
+This will allow the controller to change adjust the eddy currrents produced which is proportional to the temperature rise of the bar stock.

 [HeatControl]